cocos-creator/docs-3d-deprecated/en/material-system/effect-syntax.md

 }
 ```
 Under the framework writing your own surface shader or even shading algorithm becomes staightforward;<br>
-Note that the `CCFragOutput` function should not be overriden, unless using custom render pipelines.
+Note: the `CCFragOutput` function should not be overriden, unless using custom render pipelines.

 ### WebGL 1 fallback Support
 The effect compiler provides fallback conversion from GLSL 300 ES to GLSL 100 automatically, for WebGL 1.0 only support GLSL 100 syntax. this should be transparent to developers for the most time.<br>
-But currently the automatic conversion only supports some basic usage, and if some post-100 features or extensions were used, (texelFetch, textureGrad, etc.)<br>
+Currently the automatic conversion only supports some basic usage, and if some post-100 features or extensions were used, (texelFetch, textureGrad, etc.)<br>
 you have to do your own porting using the language built-in \_\_VERSION__ macro:
 ```glsl
 vec4 fragTextureLod (samplerCube tex, vec3 coord, float lod) {